 Don’t get me wrong, they are absolutely gorgeous with one pot too!
 But I truly wanted 2 and I did not want 2 individual wooden hanging plant stands.

 I have not stencilled mine yet just because I have not decided what I want to write on it if anything.
-But once and if I do, I will use my Silhouette Cameo (you can use a Cricut Maker too) to cut out some Oracal 631 to use as a stencil and spray paint my design on.
+But once and if I do, I will use my Cricut Maker to cut out some Oracal 631 to use as a stencil and spray paint my design on.

 I will definitely make sure to tape off the surrounding area so I don’t make a mess.
 I know a lot of people like the dab method but I truly prefer spray paint.
 I have much better results and less bleeds with spray paint.